1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 Gives the transcript an identifier.
 While you may not need this value, a consumer might.
 Regardless, you need to include it.

-Note that as we evolve our example, almost everything in the transcript will also contain an `id`, and we will frequently used these values to establish relationships.
+Pay attention as we evolve this transcript; almost everything will contain an `id`, and we will frequently used these values to establish relationships.
+The value in `id` must be unique for every "thing".

 You may wonder: why is the ID so long?
 We're using [data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
-Without getting into the weeds, it is better to use data URLs for JSON-LD interoperability, but you can get by with numeric identifiers (`1`, `2`, etc) for purposes of this tutorial.
+Without getting into the weeds, it is better to use data URLs for JSON-LD interoperability, but you can get by using simpler identifiers (e.g., `"1"`, `"2"`, etc) for purposes of this tutorial.

 ```
 {